Kailas-Thonnithodi/Helper-Agent/README.md

 # Sidekick
-Sidekick using open ai's gpt-4o-mini model in coordination with langgraph, langsmith and langchain.
+Sidekick using openai's gpt-4o-mini model in coordination with langgraph, langsmith and langchain.